giotre/MOFs/README.md

 # Sorption MOFs SL
 This repository contains codes related to the publication "Minimal set of crystallographic descriptors for sorption properties in hypothetical Metal Organic Frameworks and their role in sequential learning optimization".
-Datasets and trained pipelines are published on our Zeonodo repository https://doi.org/10.5281/zenodo.6351366.
+Datasets and trained pipelines are published on our Zenodo repository https://doi.org/10.5281/zenodo.6351366.

 In particular:
 * Folder ```Models training + SHAP``` contains four ```.ipnyb``` files (one for each of the target properties of interest) to train a Random Forest based pipeline with hyperparameter tuning in 5-fold cross validation + SHAP analysis for detecting important features;